dylandasilva1999/cape-kingstone-system/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/dylandasilva1999/spacify-app?color=%23F15F24)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/dylandasilva1999/spacify-app?color=%23F15F24)

-# High School Scheduling System
+## High School Scheduling System

 This is a React ExpressJS application for the fictional Cape Kingstone High School brand I created.
 It is an administration portal where either learners or teachers can view their classes and the details.

+## Brand

+The brand is fictional and the Cape Kingstone High School does not exist.
+It is a brand I created to give depth and character to the project, as well as to enhance the industry like look and feel.

 **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).**